mayconmfl/my-macos-apps/README.md

 * [Typora](https://typora.io/)
 	```
-	If you need concetrate to edit you markedown...
+	If you need concetrate to edit you markdown...
 	```

 ---